thejcannon/OhTheMethodsYouCanMake/Slides.md

 It gets called for names both existing and not, but beware, infinite recursion is easily got if you happen to type out "self-dot".
-So remember when you need to access your attributes inside of this thing, you wont use `self.`, you'll give your `super()` a ring -->
+So remember when you need to access your attributes inside of your thing, you wont use `self.`, you'll give your `super()` a ring -->